Ziumper/ziumper.github.io/_posts/en/2025-09-29-Composer-with-phpunit-setup.md

   traits, data providers too.
 - integration and tests are using src references and are giving me some nice working cases.
 - exclude from classmap is a guard which stands in front of my testing code and doesn't allow it to get into production loading flow.
+- PSR-4 autoload in Composer loads classes by namespace → folder → filename.
+- PHPUnit use PS-4 not auto generated class map.
+- exclude-from-classmap = guards from loading my utility classes in production
+- no need to write custom bootstrap loading

 I think this way I can start building something... that makes sense!